faulander/tradl/readme.md

 Open a command prompt in this directory and type "trandl.exe -h".

 ## Changelog
+- v0.2.4: Fixed a bug, which make trandl redownload ebooks.
 - v0.2.3: Code changed to reflect the changes done on the library.

 ## Usage